 Some of the more observant readers of this page might have guessed by now that this dragon is folded from a traditional Bird Base.
 In fact, it has the same basic construction as the traditional origami crane.
 It’s the best origami dragon for beginners because it is very simple to fold.

 You can fold the Bird Base Dragon in about five or six minutes.
 Any colour paper will do, although I recommend paper that is coloured the same on both sides otherwise there will be an unsightly coloured line up the middle of both wings.
 I folded the one above from a 15cm x 15cm (6in x 6in) square of red kami, or origami paper because I quite like origami dragons in red.
 The finished model measures 10cm (4in) long and 8cm (3in) high.
 It took ten minutes to fold.

 Where to get Bird Base Dragon Diagrams

-The diagrams for folding this model are available in Paul Hanson’s recently published book Origami Ninjas and other Paper Sorcery.
+The origami dragon diagram for folding this model is available in Paul Hanson’s recently published book Origami Ninjas and other Paper Sorcery.
 Alternatively, you can win a signed copy of the book Origami Ninjas and other Paper Sorcery, right here and for free!

 Origami Ninjas Book Giveaway